ngraymon/Pibronic/README.md

 The main PIMC simulation code is provided in minimal.py

 In Progress:
-- link postprocessing to jackknife
+- refresh server code
+- write basic tests of server code
-- increase coverage of tests
+- increasing coverage of tests

 To do list:
 - refresh jackknife
+- Create discrete numerical test case to verify jackknife output
 - inject file_name and file_structure into older modules
 - prune vibronic_model_io
 - integrate FileStructure with electronic_structure